The Xoloitzcuintli is the national dog of Mexico

 Health and Entertainment for your Xoloitzcuintli

-Since it was allowed to develop freely with little artificial selection by humans, the Xoloitzcuintli has few inheritable health problems that plague other breeds.
+Since the Xolo was allowed to develop freely with little artificial selection by humans, it has few inheritable health problems that plague other breeds.
 This also means it has an excellent life span of 13 to 18 years.
-They do suffer from dry skin, some drug sensitivities, cancer, and joint issues.
+The breed does suffer from dry skin, some drug sensitivities, cancer, and joint issues.
 Owners should also look out for kennel cough, meaning an infectious disease that produces a very harsh coughing sound.

 Any new puppy should have a thorough medical examination for common developmental disorders of the joints, eyes, and heart.
 Ideally, this service should be provided by your breeder before the point of purchase.
 You should also schedule regular appointments at the vet to catch any early signs of health problems.
 In summation, these are the most common health problems with the Xolo: